The Wave Arizona Lottery: Winning a Permit in 2023

 Applying for The Wave Coyote Buttes North Daily Permits

-If you don’t have success getting an advanced permit with The Wave Arizona lottery online and you have the flexibility, there’s another option for how to get a permit for The Wave.
+If you don’t get an advanced permit with The Wave Arizona lottery online but do have flexibility, there’s another option for how to get a permit for The Wave.

-NOTE: As of March 2022, the in-person lottery to get permits for The Wave Arizona has been discontinued.
+Remember, as of 2022, the in-person lottery to get permits for The Wave Arizona has been discontinued.

-The entire permit process, for both advanced and daily permits, is now held electronically on recreation.gov.
-This dramatically streamlines the old process, preventing hopeful hikers from needing to travel to remote Kanab, Utah, to apply for the in-person lottery.
+The entire permit process, for both advanced and daily permits, is now digital on recreation.gov.
+This dramatically streamlines the process, preventing hopeful hikers from having to travel to remote Kanab, Utah, to apply for the in-person lottery.

 Here’s everything you need to know about the NEW process for getting daily permits in The Wave Arizona lottery.

-- You can apply for a permit any time between 6:00am and 6:00pm two days before your desired hike date via recreation.gov
+- You can apply for a permit between 6:00am and 6:00pm two full days before your desired hike via recreation.gov (to clarify, you’ll enter the lottery on Day 1, and technically start your hike on Day 3)

 - The application fee is $9; this is separate from the permit fee winners will be required to pay

-- You MUST be located in an area designated by a “geofence perimeter map” area in southern Utah and/or northern Arizona in order to apply
+- You MUST be located inside the ‘geofence perimeter map‘ area in southern Utah and/or northern Arizona to apply.
+That means you CANNOT fly into Phoenix or Las Vegas and apply from there.

 - Winners are notified by 7:15pm the same day they entered The Wave lottery, and they have until 8:00am the following morning to accept their permit and pay their fees

-- Make special note of time changes when you pick up your permit, especially if you travel from Arizona.
-The Grand Canyon State doesn’t observe daylight savings time, so times may be different depending on the time of year.
-We met someone who completely missed the in-person lottery because they didn’t realize Utah was in a different timezone!
+- Note time changes when you pick up your permit, especially if you travel from Arizona.
+AZ doesn’t observe daylight savings, so times may be different throughout the year.
+Many people don’t realize Utah is in a different timezone half the year!

 What are The Wave Lottery Odds?